rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### The HA cluster

-Back on the high available cluster you'll connect to the SANs LUN first and configure the _Storage Based Death_ fencing technique next
+Back on the high available cluster you'll connect to the SAN's LUN first and configure the _Storage Based Death_ device next

 #### Connect to iSCSI Target

-Install tgt and connect to iSCSI target
+Install `open-iscsi` and connect to the iSCSI target

     apt-get update
     apt-get install open-iscsi